 Moto Photo: The Finger Lakes 2014/ Part One

 A "find" on a BMW F800ST motorcycle located just above the Finger Lakes in Camden, New York presented an opportunity for a perfect late Summer ride.
-I had spent a month photographing the Finger Lakes twenty-five years ago and looked forward to traveling through the area again.
 I try to buy used motorcycles in locations as far away as I have time and can reasonably ride home.
 This gives me a certain flexibility and an opportunity for a good deal.
 I am not so much looking for a "great deal" (although I've done pretty well) as I am a" great ride."

 I have to carry books and cameras around Washington, DC and like a narrow profile for lane splitting (legal here in DC) and hard bags.
 Riding a motorcycle allows you to park quickly just about anywhere on the National Mall and particularly at the WWII Memorial where the fines for cars parking are $250.00.
 A small light bike can be tucked away and the National Park Service police have been great about ignoring me.
 The F800ST has been on my radar since it first came out.
 It is light, narrow and has integrated luggage.
 It's also got ABS brakes, a belt drive and "looks" sensible!